 How Do Admissions Officers Evaluate Applicants Now?

 College admissions officers consider a number of character and data points to decide who to admit.
 The pandemic affected or even erased a number of those elements.
 These include the test scores, GPA for students whose schools switched to pass/fail, extracurriculars that were canceled, recommendations that will now be written by teachers who never saw their students in actual classrooms.
-As a rest, admissions teams will prioritize other sources of information.
+As a result, admissions teams will prioritize other sources of information.
 They will weigh more heavily what’s revealed through the personal essay or the sort of extracurriculars that self-starting students accomplished even in the midst of the pandemic.
 (Did we mention the value of a Spike?)

 The Increasing Value of Demonstrated Interest